scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 Conclusion
 ----------
 This paper described the issues of multi-threaded programs and libraries such as GIL, over-subscription, and threading composability.
-These issues affect performance of Python libraries and frameworks such as Numpy, Scipy, and Numba.
+These issues affect performance of Python libraries and frameworks such as NumPy, SciPy, and Numba.
 The suggested solution is to use a common threading runtime such as Intel |R| TBB which limits the number of threads in order to prevent over-subscription and coordinates parallel execution of independent program modules.
 Python module for Intel |R| TBB was implemented to substitute Python's ThreadPool implementation and switch Intel |R| MKL into TBB-based mode.
 The examples mentioned in the paper show promising results, where thanks to nested parallelism and TBB threading mode, the best performance was achieved.